chmouel/kitchen-saladier/doc/source/development.rst

     fig run unittests

-It will setup a mysql and mount your saladier code as volume to launch the unittests with mysql.
+This will setup a MySQL and PostgreSQL and mount your saladier code as volume to launch the unittests.
 The first time should take a bit of time to construct the images but after that it should quick as the light :)

- This is currently only run on py2
+.. note:: The functional tests are only run against Python 2.
+The unit tests are run on both (2.7 and 3.4).